 Investment ObjectiveTo increase the value of its shares, over the long term, through growth in the value of its investments.
-The fund invests mainly in a diversified portfolio of stocks of companies in the developing countries of the Middle East and Africa.
+The fund invests mainly in a widely diversified portfolio of undervalued stocks of companies anywhere in the world, including emerging markets.

 |1 YR||3 YR